takanori-fujiwara/cmca/README.md

 -----
 * Python3
 * R users can still utilize cMCA library by using reticulate package.
 Examples can be found in sample.R
-* Note: Tested on macOS Sonoma, Ubuntu 22.0.4 LTS, and Windows 10.
+* Note: Tested on macOS Sequoia, Ubuntu 22.0.4 LTS, and Windows 10.
 ******

 Setup